 Course reserves are supplementary teaching materials reserved by a professor for students to use in a specific course.
-By placing these materials on reserve, these important supplementary materials are ensured to each student in the class in a fair and equal manner.
-Shorter checkout periods allow the material to be returned quickly and ready for the next student.
+By placing materials on reserve, they are ensured to each student in the class in a fair and equal manner.
+Shorter checkout periods allow the materials to be returned quickly and ready for the next student.

 Course reserves are physical items (such as books or AV material) or digital content (PDFs, streaming video) that instructors can use to supplement their curriculum.

 Physical course reserves can be library-owned or personal instructor copies, and each course is limited to 25 items per semester.
 Checkout periods can range from one hour to one week at the instructor’s request.

 Digital reserves are managed through Blackboard and are subject to copyright compliance, and all course reserve requests are subject to approval by the library circulation department.

 Electronic Course Reserve allows the library to place items, such as journal articles or book chapters, on digital reserve with appropriate copyright protections in place.

 In order to comply with copyright law, all eReserves are placed on Blackboard in a course-specific folder within the Content Collection.
 Every course in the USC System has a Blackboard shell and corresponding Content Collection folder capable of this function.

 Please fill out the Course Reserves Request Form for all eReserve items and allow three business days for processing.